-Seating capacity means the maximum number of occupants whose estimated average weight is 68 kg (150 lb.) per person.
-Depending on the weight of each person, the seating capacity given may exceed the total load capacity.
+Seating capacity means the maximum number of occupants whose weight is supposed to be 68 kg (150 lb.) per person.
+Depending on the weight of person, the seating capacity given may exceed the total load capacity.

-Even if the number of occupants are within the seating capacity, do not exceed the total load capacity.
+Even if the number of occupants are within the seating capacity. do not exceed the total load capacity.